 We recognise that full attendance at school is important to the well-being of all our pupils and enables them to access the opportunities made available to them at school.
-Attendance is monitored closely and we work in partnership with the Warwickshire County Council Attendance, Compliance and Enforcement (ACE) Service when patterns of absence give rise to concern.
+Attendance is monitored closely and we address poor or irregular attendance without delay, working in partnership with the Warwickshire County Council Attendance Service (WAS) when patterns of absence give rise to concern.
 Our attendance policy is set out in a separate document and is reviewed regularly by the governing body.